innovationOUtside/vce-generic-guide/local_vce_detailed.md

 ```

 The first time you try to access the notebook user interface, you will be presented with a Jupyter server login screen.
-The password / access token takes the upper case form `{MODULECODE}-{YYX}`.
-So for example, the access token for the `AB123` October 2023 presentation would be `AB123-23J` (all upper case).
+The password / access token is {{jupyter_token}} (all upper case).

 ```{figure} md_assets/media/image12.png
 :width: 5.772222222222222in